conchoecia/odp/docs/README.md

   * _D. melanogaster_ chromosome 3
   * and *human chromosome 16*

 The groups are saved in a tab-delimited file called a `.groupby` file.
 Each line is one group, and gene ids, scaffolds on which they reside, and genome coordinates are saved in python-type lists in single columns.

 The number of groups found in this analysis, and the number of genes found in each group, depend on the degree of shared macrosynteny between the species used in the analysis.
 Distantly related species, or species with fast-evolving genomes, will have many groups, each with few genes.
 Closely related species or species with slowly-evolving genomes will have fewer groups, with more genes per group.
 Regardless of the relationships between the species, there will be a log decay of group sizes given the phenomenon of single genes translocating to other chromosomes.

 For each group of orthologs *G*, we can estimate the false discovery rate *α* of finding a group with *i* or fewer genes given the real genomes in these comparisons.
 We estimate this false discovery rate by producing randomized versions of the genomes by shuffling the gene IDs in the `.chrom` file, measuring whether a group of *i* or fewer genes was present, then repeating this measurement hundreds of millions of times.

 #### <a name=“groupbyfilter”></a>ALGs part 3 - Filter groups of orthologs

 The groups of reciprocal best hits, as well as the newly-calculated false discovery rates, are saved in the resulting `.groupby` file.
 This can be manually or programmatically filtered to only keep groups with certain properties, or groups with a significantly low false discovery rate.

-This can be performed with the script `odp_groupby_filter`, by specifying the `.groupby` file, and by specifying the acceptable false discovery rate cutoff.
+This is performed automatically by `odp_nway_rbh`, but can be performed with the script `odp_groupby_filter` by specifying the `.groupby` file, and by specifying the acceptable false discovery rate cutoff.

 This process can also be performed in a table editor, such as the spreadsheets on Google Drive, Apple Sheets, or Microsoft Excel.

 After removing the rows that have a less-than-significant false discovery rate, continue on to the next step to annotate the groups of orthologs.

 #### <a name=“groupbyannotate”></a>ALGs part 4 - Annotate groups of orthologs

 At this stage the resulting rows are groups of orthologous genes that are present on the same set of chromosomes in the species under consideration, and have been since the common ancestor of these species.
 In other words, these are ancestral linkage groups (ALGs) for this clade.

 It is useful at this stage to assign names to each of the rows in the `group` column of the `.groupby` file.
 There is some precedence for these naming conventions, see [Simakov et al. (2020)](https://www.nature.com/articles/s41559-020-1156-z) and [Simakov et al. (2022)](https://www.science.org/doi/full/10.1126/sciadv.abi5884).
 So, if your analysis includes animal genomes then it may be helpful to include some of the species from these publications.